-- Check the tire pressure before every ride. - Correct the tire pressure if the tire pressure deviates from the specified value. - Even if the tire pressure values are correct, stop the vehicle immediately if its behavior indicates a pressure loss in the tires. - Press the UP or DOWN button until TPMS is marked.
+- Check the tire pressure before every ride. - Correct the tire pressure if the tire pressure deviates from the specified value. - Even if the tire pressure values are correct, stop the vehicle immediately if its behavior indicates a loss of pressure in the tires. - Press the UP or DOWN button until TPMS is marked.
 Press the SET button to open the menu.

-Tire air pressure, solo/with passenger/full payload
+Tire pressure, solo / with passenger / full payload

 front: with cold tires 2.4 bar (35 psi)

 rear: with cold tires 2.9 bar (42 psi)

-The TPMS menu displays the tire air pressure of the front and rear tires.
+The TPMS menu displays the tire pressure of the front and rear tires.

-TIRE FRONT indicates the tire air pressure at the front.
+Press Front indicates the tire pressure at the front.

-TIRE REAR indicates the tire air pressure at the rear.
+Press Rear indicates the tire pressure at the rear.